-OLDER SISTERS, YOUNGER BROTHER
+OLDER SISTERS, YOUNGER BROTHERS

 That year, William Van Horne was two years into the task of building the transcontinental Canadian Pacific Railway; George Stephen and Donald A. Smith had yet to realize how often they would be called upon to “save the railway” financially via bond issues and the use of their personal fortunes and the plains, prairies, Louis Riel, Gabriel Dumont, and Batoche were unknown to the eastern newspapers.

-Born in 1883, Elsie Georgina also would see kings and queens rule the British Empire.
+Born in 1883, Georgina Elsie also would see kings and queens rule the British Empire.
 In her lifetime, this country, Canada, would be lead by twelve different Prime Ministers, commencing with Sir John A. Macdonald and concluding with John G. Diefenbaker.

 The Gaiety of the 1890s